guolingbing/guolingbing.github.io/index.md

 Hi, I am Lingbing, currently a fourth-year PhD student at Zhejiang University, supervised by Prof. Huajun Chen.
 I received my B.S. degree in
 Computer Science and Technology in 2016 at Henan University, and M.S. degree in Computer Science and Technology in 2019 at Nanjing University.

 My research focues on knowledge graph, generative models, LLMs, and their integration.
 If you are interested in my field of work, please feel free to contact me (lbguo@zju.edu.cn)!
-I am also looking for faculty positions at colleges in China.

 ---